pybricks/technical-info/uart-protocol.md

 The last mode in the sequence is considered the default mode.
 In practice, the modes are enumerated from highest to lowest (0 always being the lowest).

-The sequence sent by the device is terminated by `BYTE_ACK` and `BYTE_SYNC`.
+The sequence sent by the device is terminated by `BYTE_ACK`.
 If the there were no errors reading any of the messages,the brick will reply with `BYTE_ACK`.
 Both devices will then change baud rates (the actual rate is contained in one of the messages) and the device will start sending sensor data to the brick.
+If the brick doesn't send `BYTE_ACK`, the device will send `BYTE_SYNC` and starts the info sequence again.
 The brick sends `BYTE_NACK` every 100 milliseconds to let the device know it is still there.
 If the device does not receive `BYTE_NACK`, it will reset and go back to sending the informational messages at 2400 baud.

 Newer LPF2 I/O devices can send information messages at 115200 baud instead of 2400 baud.
-A `CMD_SPEED` message with the baud rate (115200) must be sent to the I/O device before it starts transmitting information messages.
+A `CMD_SPEED` message with the baud rate (115200 - sent at 115200 baud not 2400) must be sent to the I/O device before it starts transmitting information messages.
 If the I/O device supports this feature, it will reply with a `BYTE_ACK` message.
 If no `BYTE_ACK` is received, then it is assumed the feature is not supported and it is expected that the information messages will be received at 2400 baud.

 ## Message Format